julienmoeys/macrounchained/README.md

 Features
 ============================================================

-*   MACRO In FOCUS / groundwater users just need to use one R command, `macrounchained::``macrounchainedFocusGW_ui()`.
+*   MACRO In FOCUS groundwater users just need to use one R command, `macrounchained::``macrounchainedFocusGW_ui()`.
     The command starts a text user interface that allows the users to obtain a copy of example
-    Excel files for the input-parameters, or to run MACRO In FOCUS simulations after importing input parameters from an Excel file they have prepared.
+    Excel-files for the input-parameters, or to run MACRO In FOCUS simulations after importing input parameters from an Excel-file they have prepared.
 It is possible to include multiple scenario, crops and substance parameters sets (with or without metabolites).
 It is also possible to simulate several applications per year and